redom/redom/.github/CONTRIBUTING.md

 The [issue tracker](https://github.com/redom/redom/issues) is the preferred channel for bug reports, feature requests, and submitting pull requests.

-Please do not use the issue tracker for personal support requests.

-Stack Overflow **[RE:DOM](https://stackoverflow.com/questions/tagged/redom)** is a better place to get help.

 ### Setting up your development environment

 You'll need a recent version of [Node](https://nodejs.org/en/) to work this project.